Skip to main content

 Rihanna arrives on La Croisette for the Chopard dinner

-A stroll along the palm-lined Promenade de la Croisette in the summer time is one of the great people-watching experiences on the planet.
 With grand art deco hotels on one side and splendid superyachts on the other, the Croisette boulevard winds itself along the Mediterranean seafront past the iconic Palais des Festivals, past glamorous boutiques, past the foot of the old town with its cluster of sailboat masts in the port, and finally around to the famous beach clubs stretched along the golden sands.
-No matter what time you come out, the Croisette is a people-watching extravaganza, but expect the glamour quotient to ramp up on summer nights as the sun sets across the Mediterranean.

 image of an indoor produce market

-Much of French local life takes place at the market, and Cannes is no exception.
-Marche Forville is a bustling covered market, housed in a huge Provencal-styled building painted a pinkish ochre colour.
+Marche Forville is a bustling covered market, housed in a huge Provençal-styled building painted a pinkish ochre colour.
 Inside you’ll find seemingly endless rows of colourful produce from gleaming piles of black and green olives, huge wheels of French cheeses, profusions of fresh-cut flowers, and shining whole fish.
-As you wander through the market, watch the locals chatting, the stallholders calling out their wares, the superyacht chefs loading up their baskets with seafood and just enjoy the happy clamour of Mediterranean market life.

 the entrance to the Palm Beach Casino, Cannes

-Cannes has several casinos, but whichever you pick, the people-watching is always good- particularly in high summer, when you can expect a high-rolling clientele.
-(The more supercars out front, the better your chances are of spotting a celebrity.)
+Cannes has several casinos, but whichever you pick, the people-watching is always good, particularly in high summer, when you can expect a high-rolling clientele.
+(The more supercars out front, the better your chances are of spotting a celebrity).

 Intercontinental Carlton Cannes Hotel exterior

-You may not necessarily be able to afford to stay there, but your budget should stretch to a high tea or brunch at the Intercontinental Carlton Hotel, for a magnificent people-watching experience.
-This opulent art deco hotel has seen over a century of royalty and celebrity past through its doors, and it is still considered the most prestigious hotel in Cannes particularly during the Cannes Film Festival
+This opulent art deco hotel has seen over a century of royalty and celebrity past through its doors, and it is still considered the most prestigious hotel in Cannes particularly during the Cannes Film Festival.

 men pplaying boules on the croisette in cannes